Cristian Hernandez-Blick is a researcher, writer, and visual artist.

 Interspecies Internet,

-an organization working to promote and advance the study of animal communication, intelligence, ethics, and welfare.
+an organization working to promote and advance the study of nonhuman animal communication, intelligence, ethics, and welfare.

 He works periodically as a seminar instructor at Emily Carr University, occasionally creates